mthang/metaDEGalaxy/phyloseq_abundance_taxonomy/README.md

 # Phyloseq Abundance Taxonomy  Plot

-A Galaxy tool to produce abundance taxonomy  plots using Phyloseq from either a BIOM1 file or 2 input tables.
+A Galaxy tool to produce an abundance taxonomy plot using a R package Phyloseq from either a BIOM1 file or 2 input tables.

-Currently produces the plots embedded in a html file for output with links to a PDF file.
+This R script generates a plot embedded in a html file.

-Requires:
+Requirement:

 Phyloseq 1.22.3
 r-getopt 1.20.0